 Becoming an American Heart Association Instructor with CPR Seattle

-If you are interested in becoming a certified American Heart Association (AHA) Instructor through CPR Seattle, there are a few things that you will need to know.
+If you are interested in becoming a certified American Heart Association (AHA) Instructor through CPR Seattle, fantastic!
+Lets review a few things that you will need to know.
 There are certain criteria specified by AHA guidelines, as well as policies and procedures that CPR Seattle employs to ensure that Instructor candidates are well-prepared to complete Instructor training requirements.

 CPR Seattle offers two instructor training classes: Heartsaver First Aid and CPR Instructor, and BLS Instructor.
-This training consists of three parts: completing all pre-requisites and online course(s), an in-person class session at CPR Seattle, and a monitoring/teaching practice session at CPR Seattle.
+This training consists of three parts: completing all prerequisites, an in-person class session at CPR Seattle, and a monitoring/teaching practice session at CPR Seattle.

 BLS Instructors provide training in the BLS Provider program (often referred to as CPR for Healthcare Providers) and are also authorized to teach all of the Heartsaver programs.